coreytaylor211/NerdMiner_v2-dev-master/README.md

 ### Hardware requirements
 - TTGO T-Display S3 > Buy it on aliexpress or amazon
 - 3D BOX
+- fan (optional)

 ### Flash firmware
-Create your own miner using the online tool **ESPtool** and the **binary files** that you will find in the src/bin folder.
+Create your own miner.
-If you want you can compile the entire project using Arduino, PlatformIO or Expressif IDF.
+If you want you can compile the entire project using VSCode, Arduino, PlatformIO or Expressif IDF.

-1. Get a TTGO T-display S3
-1. Download this repository
+1. Download and install VSCode.
-1. Go to ESPtool online: https://espressif.github.io/esptool-js/
-1. Load the firmware with the binaries from the src/bin folder.
-1. Plug your board and select each file from src/bin with its address

-#### Build troubleshooting
-1. Online ESPtool works with chrome, chromium, brave
-1. ESPtool recommendations: use 115200bps
-1. Build errors > If during firmware download upload stops, it's recommended to enter the board in boot mode.
-Unplug cable, hold right bottom button and then plug cable.
-Try programming
-1. In extreme case you can "Erase all flash" on ESPtool to clean all current configuration before uploading firmware.
-There has been cases that experimented Wifi failures until this was made.
+2. Go to GitHub and navigate to the repository with the code you want to download.
+3. Click on the green "Code" button to download the entire codebase.
+4. Open VSCode and navigate to the folder where you downloaded the code.
+5. In the top-right corner of VSCode, click on the small downward arrow and select "Upload."
+6. Wait for the code to finish uploading.

 ### NerdMiner configuration
 After programming, you will only need to setup your Wifi and BTC address.